undavide/PS-Panels-Boilerplate/src/com.undavide.persistent1/README.md

 ![screenshot](img/screenshot.png)

 ## Features
-Switch on some switched, then close and reopen the panel - they reset.
+Switch on some switches, then close and reopen the panel - they reset.
 Switch on the Persistent switch before, then play with the other ones; when you close and reopen the panel, the same configuration appears.

 ## Installation